d-sec-net/winreddply/README.md

 # WinRedOS

 Run the following as admin with powershell.
+May need to do execution bypass.

 Note: enure you have creds set for the logged on user otherwise the main bit will fail.